Waaal/BobaOS/doc/boot/Loader.md

 *Note: There is also a LDT.
 A Local Descriptor Table.
 It is build exactly like a GDT with the difference, that every task/thread can have its own LDT.
 So a LDT can exists for every task/thread while a GDT exists only one times.*

 ##### How to check priviledges?
 To find out at which priviledge level we are currently running (0,1,2,3) we need to check the CPL (Current Privilege Level).
-The CPL is stored in the lower 2 bits of cs, ds and or ss register. cs is mosty for code access. ds is mostly for data access.
+The CPL is stored in the lower 2 bits of cs and ss register. cs is mosty for code access. ds is mostly for data access.
 So if the lower 2 bits of ss and cs register are 0, we are running in ring0.